castle-engine/castle-game/data/levels/doom/e1m1/README.txt

-This is a DOOM e1m1 level remade in VRML for "The Castle".
+This is a DOOM e1m1 level remade in VRML/X3D for "The Castle".
 A lot of things were changed from the actual DOOM, but the level geometry and textures are original.
-This file contains some internal notes: how this is done.

-First of all, this is *not* the best example how "The Castle" levels should be done.
+Note that this is *not* the best example how "The Castle" levels should be done.
 If you want to educate yourself how to create new levels, go see any other level (like ../../hello_world/).